francepack/backend_module_0_capstone/README.md

 nothing to commit, working tree clean
 ```

 From here on out, all the work you do will be in your personal copy of this repository.
-Throughout Mod0 and the capstone, we may call this your "prework repository" or "backend prework"... this refers to your forked copy of this `backend_module_0_capstone` repository that you have now cloned to your device.
+Throughout Mod0 and the capstone, we may call this your "prework repository" or "backend prework"... this refers to your forked copy of this `backend_module_0_capstone` repository that you have just now cloned to your device.

-We've got _another_ video walk-through of these steps here:
+Here's _another_ video walk-through you may find helpful:

 [![Walkthrough Day 1 and Git stuff](/images/backend-prework-day-one-thumb.jpg)](https://youtu.be/HYAzk6L63ek "Video Walkthrough for Day 1 & Git Stuff")